-In this paper, full-resolution Level-II data from WZRD are used as the initial input.
-The WZRD operated in the volume coverage pattern 21 (VCP21) scanning mode of the U.S. WSR-88D standard, which is consisted of 9 elevations starting at 0.5° and ending at 19.5° with a maximum Doppler range of 150 km.
-With large volumes of radar observations that are recorded at a higher resolution than the forecast model grid spacing (3 km in horizontal in this study), data thinning and careful quality control of the observations become necessary.
-For quality control, we first use the quality control procedures within the 88d2arps program available in the ARPS system (Brewster et al. 2005) to remove/correct erroneous observations, including velocity dealiasing and ground clutter removal.
-As described in Brewster et al. (2005), the velocity unfolding utilizes a horizontal mean profile derived from an analysis background to estimate the gate-to-gate shear due to mean vertical shear, and check the derivations in the data from this shear for folding problems.
+In this paper, full-resolution level II data from WZRD are used as the initial input.
+The WZRD operated in the volume coverage pattern 21 (VCP21) scanning mode of the US WSR-88D standard, which consists of nine elevations starting at $0.5^{\circ}$ and ending at $19.5^{\circ}$ with a maximum Doppler range of 150 km.
+With large volumes of radar observations that are recorded at a higher resolution than the forecast model grid spacing (3 km horizontal in this study), data thinning and careful quality control of the observations become necessary.
+For quality control, we first use the quality control procedures within the 88d2arps program available in the ARPS system (Brewster et al., 2005) to remove/correct erroneous observations, including velocity de-aliasing and ground clutter removal.
+As described in Brewster et al. (2005), the velocity unfolding utilizes a horizontal mean profile derived from an analysis background to estimate the gate-to-gate shear due to mean vertical shear, and check the deviations in the data from this shear for folding problems.
 Several additional steps are involved in performing the velocity unfolding.
-After the automatic quality control is performed, the data are further examined and edited manually when necessary using the interactive "SOLO" software (Oye et al. 1995) from

-NCAR.
-The final $V_r$ data are then remapped to the model grid points using a local least square fitting method for use by the 3DVAR analysis; for the GBVTD wind retrieval they are interpolated onto constant-altitude plan position indicators (CAPPIs) in Cartesian coordinates instead.
+After the automatic quality control is performed, the data are further examined and edited manually when necessary using the interactive 'SOLO' software (Oye et al., 1995) from NCAR.
+The final $V_r$ data are then remapped to the model grid points using a local least-square fitting method for use by the 3DVAR analysis; for the GBVTD wind retrieval they are interpolated onto constant-altitude plan position indicators (CAPPIs) in Cartesian coordinates instead.